mattjohnlee/nosh-avl/index.md

 	<div class="intro">
 		<p>Nosh is a micro bakery in Asheville, NC offering small-batch bagels, bialys, and more, all made using locally milled organic flours.
 Our bagels are long-fermented for loads of flavor, boiled in barley malt syrup, and baked to a perfect balance of outer crust and chewy interior.</p>
 		<p>Nosh puts the “small” in “small business.”
 While we don’t have our own storefront, we take pre-orders online and offer pickup at locations in North Asheville and the River Arts District.
 We also appear at farmers markets and host pop-ups together with other local food businesses.</p>
-		<p>Our next pop-up event will be at <a href="https://newstockpantry.com/" target="_blank">Newstock Pantry</a> (191 Lyman St.) on Sunday, March 24 from 11am-2pm.
-We’ll also be at the <a href="https://weavervillemarket.com/" tareget="_blank">Weaverville Tailgate Market</a> on Wednesdays, March 6 and 20 from 3–6pm.</p>
+		<p>We’ll be at the <a href="https://weavervillemarket.com/" tareget="_blank">Weaverville Tailgate Market</a> every other Wednesday this spring (April 3 &amp; 17, and May 1, 15, &amp; 29).
+Our next pop-up is still TBD, but we have something exciting in the works, so stay tuned!</p>
-		<p>We’re working to scale up capacity, provide more pickup dates and locations, offer more pop-up events, and eventually expand into other offerings.
-In the meantime, we’re grateful for your patience as we grow our business — we can’t wait to bake you something to nosh on!</p>
+		<p>We’re grateful for your patience as we grow our business — we can’t wait to bake you something to nosh on!</p>
 	</div>
 	<div class="order-info">
 		<h2 class="subhead">How it works</h2>